Q: Doesn't Horry County already have a Meals on Wheels program?

 A: The best answer is yes and no. Meals on Wheels of Horry County is a Christ-led outreach serving the homebound, elderly, handicapped and terminally ill with hot meals made fresh daily.
 There are two other home-delivered meal programs in Horry County: 1) The Horry County Council on Aging covers most of the county and delivers frozen meals once a week and 2) Mobile Meals (there are 3 separate operations which fall under one Board of Directors) who serve the beach front from Little River to Surfside.
 They do not deliver across the waterway except in certain locations.

 A: Our kitchen is located within Carolina Forest at 4006 Postal Way.
 Our meals are cooked fresh each day and delivered hot to our clients.

 Q: What types of Meals will you be delivering?

-A: Meals will consist of a meat, 2 sides, a bread, fruit and/or dessert, and beverage.
+A: Meals will consist of a meat, a starch, vegetable, a bread, fruit and/or dessert, and beverage.
 We are able to meet special dietary needs, including: